Shillington, Bedfordshire: World War II (1939–1945)

+Geography

+Hamlets in the parish include Pegsdon on high ground south of the village on the hills which form the Hertfordshire border, Aspley — with Aspley Bury manor — to the south, Little Holwell, to the east, and Woodmer End and Bury End close to the village on the north.

+Lower Stondon formerly in the north-east of the parish was united with Upper Stondon to form Stondon parish in 1985.

+Governance

+Shillington Parish Council is the lowest tier of local government.
+The parish of Shillington is in the Central Bedfordshire ward of Meppershall and Shillington for the election of councillors to serve on Central Bedfordshire Council, and under the Parliamentary Constituencies Order 2023 is part of the Mid Bedfordshire Parliamentary Constituency for election of a Member of Parliament.

 Demography and topography

 A local adage is that 'all roads lead away from Shillington' — somewhat true as more efficient routes avoid the village altogether.
 Shillington is though not demographically, physically agricultural — mostly green-buffered strings of homes and working farms with farmhouses across a broad area.
 In all 1.69;km^{2} of its 1.78–km^{2} is 'greenspace' leaving the remainder largely domestic gardens, roads, buildings and watercourses.
 The number of residents increased by a net total of 11 (0.5%) in the ten years to 2011.

 Localities

 Apsley End

 Historically Aspley End (see manors above), this small gently sloping hamlet unusually has three moated sites in a line from north to south, all scheduled ancient monuments, two with ponds, one of which was a fishpond.
 The other, Pirton Grange has a settling pond, moat remains and enclosure.

 Sixteen houses or farmhouses are listed here for architecture, fifteen at Grade II.